webxia123/bettercozylife/readme.md

 # BetterCozyLife
 A Home Assistant integration for CozyLife Smart Plugs.
 This integration provides local control and power monitoring capabilities.

 ![CozyLife Logo](./images/icon.png)

 ## Supported Devices
 ⚠️ **IMPORTANT: This integration is ONLY tested with the CozyLife Smart Plugs not their other products!**
+Also after updating bettercozylife make sure to replug your device

 [Buy it here on AliExpress](https://nl.aliexpress.com/item/1005005991851918.html)